MrKampla/votr-contracts/README.md

 This is a repo containing all contracts of which Votr protocol consists.
 They were created with use of Truffle framework and Solidity 0.8.0.

+## What is Votr?

+Votr is a decentralized voting application that solves two biggest problems of centralized E-voting solutions:
+- susceptibility to manipulation - current E-voting systems are susceptible to modification by the institutions organizing the elections.
+There is a possibility that the government will tamper with the voting results for its own benefit, since as a single organizer it has full control over the counting system.
+Additionally, because the system is centralized, there is a likelihood of a hack that could bring the entire system to a halt or worse, a third party modifying the results.
+- Lack of transparency - for the user of the system there is no way to verify whether the cast vote arrived unchanged and whether it was counted correctly.
+The voter is forced to trust the centralized service, which may present incorrect information.
+The solution to these problems is to decentralize the process by storing the data on a public blockchain.
+A public blockchain containing transactions open for inspection guarantees transparency, as any person with an internet connection will be able to verify the correctness of casted votes.

+Votr uses smart contracts deployed to the Ethereum network as a backend which grants full transparency and trustlessness.
+With this solution, no single authority or institution will have the ability to manipulate the results, as all the data will be publicly available.
+By placing the application logic in a distributed network of computers, the single point of failure problem is automatically solved too.

 ## Development

 Local development environment is dependent on local blockchain provided by Ganache.
 To start it, use